IbrahimBagwan1/MERN-Books-Dashboard/README.md

 ## Running the Application

 ### 1. Start MongoDB
-Ensure MongoDB is running locally or provide a connection string for a cloud instance (e.g., MongoDB Atlas).
+Ensure MongoDB is running locally, or provide a connection string for a cloud instance (e.g., MongoDB Atlas).

 ### 2. Download dependencies
 Open Frontend in terminal and run:  npm install